 In 1996 Barbara and her family moved to Singapore where they lived for 4 years.
 Travelling to many different countries throughout Asia and Europe was a culturally enriching experience that gave Barb a better world perspective and a richer appreciation for her American citizenship.
 Barb learned that America is truly the most innovative country in the world and one of the friendliest.

 Barb and her family moved to Williamson County in 2010.
 They are members of St. Henry Catholic Parish.
-Barb and her husband Rob have one daughter at St. Cecilia Academy and three college graduates.
-One daughter works in Brentwood while their eldest son recently moved to Fairview with his wife and young daughter.
+Barb and her husband Rob have three daughters who graduated from St. Cecilia Academy.
+Her two older daughters are gainfully employed and live in Brentwood while the youngest is in her Junior year in Architecture at the University of Cincinnati.
+Their son, the eldest, lives in Fairview with his wife and three young daughters.

 Barb decided to run for office in 2014 because she believes government operates at its best when citizens participate.
-Over the last 4 years, as Barb has addressed her constituents’ concerns, she has become more passionate than ever about citizen involvement.
+Over the last 8 years, as Barb has addressed her constituents’ concerns, she has become more passionate than ever about citizen involvement.
+Barb maintains a monthly newsletter for keeping county residents informed on Commission county business and holds monthly coffees to give residents an opportunity to speak with her in person.
 She looks forward to serving another 4 years.